-Fact Sheet: The Public Charge Rule Harms ChildrenChildren of Immigrants Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity
+Fact Sheet: The Public Charge Rule Harms Children (Updated)Children of Immigrants Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity

-The majority of children of immigrants live in a household where both parents are working and employed in essential, but lower-paying jobs that don’t provide access to employer-sponsored health insurance or a pension plan and diminish their ability to invest in their children.
-This combined with skyrocketing rents and the high cost of everyday goods means that immigrant parents still struggle to make ends meet and turn to key assistance programs to supplement resources for their families.
+The majority of children of immigrants live in households where both parents are working and employed in essential, but lower-paying jobs that often do not provide access to employer-sponsored health insurance or a pension plan.
+These conditions diminish the ability of these workers to make critical investments in their children.
+This reality, combined with skyrocketing rents and the high cost of everyday goods, means that immigrant parents still struggle to make ends meet and turn to key assistance programs to supplement resources for their families.

 On October 10, 2018, the U.S. Department of Homeland Security (DHS) began their attack on these critical benefits by releasing a rule for public comment proposing changes to long-standing, bipartisan immigration policy known as “public charge.”
 The rule allows government officials to consider the use of an applicant’s broad range of services such as Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and housing assistance when determining eligibility for green cards or lawful admission to the U.S. On August 14, 2019, after reviewing more than 260,000 public comments on the rule, DHS published a final regulation with slight changes from the proposed version.